n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Delete an expense
     * Get data of an expense
     * Get data of all expenses
+* Recurring Expense
+    * Create a new recurring expense
+    * Update an existing recurring expense
+    * Delete an recurring expense
+    * Get data of an recurring expense
+    * Get data of all recurring expenses
+* Project
+    * Create a new project
+    * Update an existing project
+    * Delete a project
+    * Get data of a project
+    * Get data of all project
 * Task
     * Create a new task
     * Update an existing task
     * Delete a task
     * Get data of a task
     * Get data of all tasks
+* Product
+    * Create a new product
+    * Update an existing product
+    * Delete a product
+    * Get data of a product
+    * Get data of all products
+* Purchase Order
+    * Create a new purchase order
+    * Update an existing purchase order
+    * Delete a purchase order
+    * Get data of a purchase order
+    * Get data of all purchase order
+* Bank Transaction
+    * Create a new transaction
+    * Update an existing transaction
+    * Delete a transaction
+    * Get data of a transaction
+    * Get data of all transactions
+* Credit
+    * Create a new credit
+    * Update an existing credit
+    * Delete a credit
+    * Get data of a credit
+    * Get data of all credits

 ## Example Usage